Sigimera/sigimera-android-app/README.md

 ------------

 1. Solution: The Sigimera Android App can be installed directly from the source code (use for this the .apk package).
-2. Solution: You can also install the latest version from the Google Play store (starting from version 1.0.0)
+2. Solution: You can also install the latest version from the [Google Play]{https://play.google.com/store/apps/details?id=org.sigimera.app.android} store (starting from version 1.0.0.beta)

 In order to compile and run this app from the sourcecode you have to copy the configuration file _config.xml-example_ to _/res/raw/config.xml_